bmwant/leak/README.md

 ### Contribution

-See [DEVELOP.md](./DEVELOP.md) to setup your local development environment and create pull request to this repository once new feature is ready.
+See [DEVELOP.md](https://github.com/bmwant/leak/blob/main/DEVELOP.md) to setup your local development environment and create pull request to this repository once new feature is ready.

+### Releases

+See [CHANGELOG.md](https://github.com/bmwant/leak/blob/main/CHANGELOG.md) for the new features included within each release.

 ### License